 A. All UCSF campus networks that wish to receive and transmit multicasting traffic must comply with these policies through the implementation of multicast-enabled routers and switches.

-B. UCSF shall use IGMP V2 as the standard protocol for the future network.
+B. Anycast RP to Auto RP for the future network.
 IGMP is used to dynamically register individual hosts in a multicast group on a particular local area network (LAN).
 Routers use IGMP to query and update its group membership table.

 C. IGMP snooping will be enabled on all layer 2 multicast-capable switches to eliminate the impact of flooding multicast traffic.

 D. UCSF shall deploy PIM sparse mode v2 as the routing protocol to provide support for intradomain multicast forwarding and provide join capabilities of local receivers.